-Strawberry Lemonade Glazed Cupcakes: Your favorite summer beverage in cupcake form.
-Lemon scented cupcakes with freeze dried strawberries all topped with a tangy lemonade glaze.
+These Strawberry Lemonade Glazed Cupcakes are lemon scented cupcakes with freeze dried strawberries all topped with a tangy lemonade glaze.

 See, I told you I was on a lemonade kick as of late. 🙂

 These were actually up for debate at our household.

 My husband feels because they are glazed and not frosted that they are muffins.

 I think he is just saying that because he wants to eat them for breakfast.

 Which at our house it’s perfectly acceptable to eat a frosted cupcake for breakfast but maybe muffin sounds better.